 HIS 403: The History of Free Speech

 In the Western world today, especially in the U.S., we celebrate freedom of speech as one of our core values.
 But that's not true across much of the globe.
 And it wasn't the case in the West either, for most of its history: even the concept of 'free speech' didn't really exist.
 The aim of this course is to find out when and why that changed, and how the definition and experience of free speech has evolved over time — for women and men; in dictatorships and democratic societies; globally, nationally, and locally.
-The history of free speech remains largely unwritten, so come along if you’d like to help shape it—and to think about what freedom of speech means, or should mean, in the present.
+No prior knowledge required, only intellectual curiosity and an appetite for lots of reading (much of it in historical materials).
 View more course details.

 Instructor: Fara Dabhoiwala

 Tu 1:30pm - 4:20pm